lammps/lammps/examples/USER/pinning/readme.md

-This package contains a bias potential that can be used to study solid-liquid transitions with the interface pinning method.
+This example demonstrate using a bias potential that can be used to study solid-liquid transitions with the interface pinning method.
 This is done by adding a harmonic potential to the Hamiltonian that bias the system towards two-phase configurations.

   U_bias = 0.5*k*(Q-a)^2